Dafny M Argueta

 What are the biggest challenges or opportunities in your field right now?

-One of the biggest challenges in my field is that the role is demanding yet often underestimated.
-Many assume it’s entry-level, despite requiring specialized skills and no formal training pathway.
-Changing accreditation standards and evolving regulations also make it difficult for programs to stay ahead of compliance, while limited administrative support can impact overall effectiveness.
+One of the biggest challenges in GME is that program management roles are highly demanding yet often underestimated.
+They are frequently viewed as entry-level, despite requiring specialized skills and no formal training pathway.

 What values are most important to you in your work and personal life?